 Dolutegravir plasma concentrations were decreased in subjects with severe renal impairment compared with those in matched healthy controls.
-No dosage adjustment is required in INSTI-naïve patients with mild, moderate or severe (CrCl<30 mL /min, not on dialysis) renal impairment.
+No dosage adjustment is required in INSTI-naïve patients with mild, moderate or severe (CrCl<30 mL/min, not on dialysis) renal impairment.
 Caution is advised for INSTI-resistant patients with severe renal impairment as the decreased dolutegravir exposure may result in loss of therapeutic effect and development of resistance to dolutegravir.
-Dolutegravir has not been studied in patients receiving dialysis (see ACTION AND CLINICAL PHARMACOLOGY, Special Populations and Conditions, Renal Impairment).
+There is limited information on dolutegravir in patients receiving dialysis (see ACTION AND CLINICAL PHARMACOLOGY, Special Populations and Conditions, Renal Impairment).